 Traveling alone can be an awesome experience.
-As an introvert, I am particularly drawn to solo adventures.
+And as an introvert, I am particularly drawn to solo adventures.
 Nothing beats escaping from the “real world” and experiencing new people, places, and things with the person I like being with best.

 However, traveling alone can be an intimidating feat, and potentially dangerous if you’re not careful.
 Here are some things I’ve learned during my own adventures that might help if you’re planning your first (or next) solo journey.